demisto/content-docs/content-repo/extra-docs/packs/CaptureTheFlag.md

 # Prepare Your CTF playbook.
 After you install the CTF 1 and CTF 2 content packs from the Marketplace.
-You must run the “Prepare your Playbook” wizard that will instruct you to configure instances that are required for running the CTF and it will also check the system for any missing items.
+You must run the “Prepare your CTF” playbook.
+The wizard (playbook) will provide instructions on how to configure instances that are required for running the CTF and it will also check the system for any missing items.

 ![ xsoar ctf csi image](../../../docs/doc_imgs/reference/CaptureTheFlag/marketplace_search_for_ctf.png)

 ## Install and Configure VirusTotal and Unit42 Atom Feed
-The Unit 42 v2 feed provides access to published IOCs that contain known malicious indicators.
+The Unit 42 ATOMs Feed provides access to published IOCs that contain known malicious indicators.
-VirusTotal will analyze suspicious hashes, URLs, domains, and IP addresses.
+VirusTotal (API v3) will analyze suspicious hashes, URLs, domains, and IP addresses.
 You will need these two integrations for the CTF.
 1. Go to Playbooks and search for “Prepare your CTF”
 ![image](../../../docs/doc_imgs/reference/CaptureTheFlag/image6.png)
 2. Click on View to open the Playbook.